 Emergent plants provide food and habitat for a variety of wildlife especially bird species, such as song sparrow, red-winged blackbird, and wrens.
 A pond managed for wildlife should strive to have a variety of emergent plants.
 Aggressive emergent plant growth can block lake or pond access, foul beaches and migrate into once clear waters.
 Excessive emergent plants create problems for anglers who find it difficult to effectively fish from shoreline areas.
 Excessive emergent plant growth can eliminate vital shallow areas used by fish for breeding and prohibit recreational activities.

 Use the pond and lake weed guide below to identify your floating plant problem; than choose one of the recommended solutions.
 Not sure what your plant is?
 Our biologists can help!
-Send us a sample (click here for directions) or call us at 1-800-442-6648.
+Call us at 1-800-442-6648.